-In July 2007 the CIIA designation gained recognition from the Financial Services Skills Council (FSSC) in the United Kingdom as a Key 2 qualification.
-The ACIIA had awarding body status and the CIIA qualification was included on the appropriate examinations list for seven relevant activities that were regulated by the FSA (Financial Services Authority) in the UK.
+In July 2007 the CIIA designation gained recognition from the Financial Skills (FSSC) in the United Kingdom as a Key 2 qualification.
+The ACIIA now has awarding body status and the CIIA qualification was included on the appropriate examinations list for seven relevant activities that were regulated by the FSA (Financial Services Authority) in the UK.

-The CIIA plus a UK regulatory module is now included on the FSP’s quality assured qualifications list in the areas of advising on securities (e.g., equities and bonds) and advising on derivatives in the wholesale market place (see www.financialskillspartnership.org.uk)
+The CIIA plus a UK regulatory module is now included on the FSP’s quality assured qualifications list in the areas of advising on securities (e.g., equities and bonds) and advising on derivatives in the wholesale market place (see Click Here)

-The CIIA is recognised by the FCA (Financial Conduct Authority) in the UK as being an RDR compliant qualification in the following four activities:
+The CIIA is recognised by the Financial Conduct Authority (FCA) in the UK as being an RDR compliant qualification in the following four activities: